reallyTG/reformulator-artifact/README.md

 The `--sequelize-file` option tells the transformation where to find the Sequelize definition file; most associations between models are not defined on the models themselves, but are instead defined in this definition file, e.g., with code like `Model1.hasMany(Model2)`.
 The usual name for such a definition file is `sequelize.js` or `database.js`, and it can typically found near the other ORM files.

+(Before proceeding, make sure you are using version 16 of NodeJS.
+To do so, input `nvm use 16` in the terminal.)

 Concretely, to transform `youtubeclone`:
 ```
 node /home/reformulator/orm-refactoring/dist/transform.js --mode=CodeQL \